Domestic violence in Pakistan: Statistics

 An estimated 5000 women are killed per year from domestic violence, with thousands of others maimed or disabled.
 Lisa Hajjar, an associate professor at the University of California, describes abuse against women in Pakistan as "endemic in all social spheres".
 In an observational study published in the Pakistan Journal of Medical Sciences based on a convenience sample of 218 women in the gynecology wards of three hospitals, 97% of the interviewed women said they had been victims of some form of assault, ranging from verbal abuse or threatened, to being subjected to beatings or non-consensual sex.
 A study by the United Nations found that 50% of married women have experienced sexual violence and 90% have been psychologically abused.
 Studies by the Pakistan Nation Women's Division and Zakar et al. confirmed these statistics of high percentages of domestic violence in Pakistani households.

 Research has also shown high rates of domestic violence primarily in rural communities and Afghani refugees living in Pakistan.
 A cross-sectional survey of 490 randomly selected women from a rural health center in Pakistan of reproductive age reported that 65% of those interviewed had experienced domestic violence.
 A special report by the United Nations of the state of violence against women in Pakistan reported that Afghani refugees are left out of Pakistani services and of Pakistani statistics.
 The report noted that violence against women like child abuse and domestic violence is considerably high, however, proper statistics on this population are difficult to obtain.

+According to the 2017–18 Pakistan Demographic and Health Survey, 28% of women aged 15–49 have experienced physical violence and 6% sexual violence, with 34% of ever-married women reporting spousal violence.

+International media have repeatedly highlighted the issue: BBC has reported extensively on acid attacks as a form of domestic abuse, while Reuters ranked Pakistan among the most dangerous countries for women in 2018.

+A 2024 overview by British Pakistani Index synthesised government and NGO data, concluding that domestic violence remains widespread, driven by poverty, social isolation, gender inequality, and weak institutional responses.